gayatrirajgor/SEI-project-2/README.md

-# Final Space API
+# Final Space - Front-End React Project
-I was assigned a partnered project to design a React application that utilises a public API for my second project on the Software Engineering Immersive at General Assembly.
+For my second project on the Software Engineering Immersive at General Assembly, I was assigned a 48-hour paired hackathon to design a React application that uses a public API.

+This was deployed via Netlify and can be accessed [here](https://final-space-project.netlify.app/).

 ## Brief 📃
 * Consume a public API